Traben-0/Entity_Texture_Features/README.md

 ## 🔱 Custom Trident textures
 <img src="readMeAssets/tridents.png" alt="img" width="650"/>

-- Allows Trident textures to be set by a Resource-pack so they can be customized by name
+- Allows Trident textures to be set by a Resource-pack, so they can be customized by name
 - Tridents support custom and emissive textures, as of [V2.3.0], a trident item named "Bobby's Trident" will use the texture "trident_bobbys_trident.png", ignoring non-letters and changing spaces to "_"
-- This is a simple implementation with an Option to disable it as CIT resewn mod may implement in the future. and has more powerful customizations when item's are involved
+- This is a simple implementation with an Option to disable it as CIT resewn mod may implement in the future. and has more powerful customizations when items are involved

 ---
 ## ⚗️ Alternate potion effects